The Sun (Golub and Pasachoff book): Reception

 Reviewers have generally praised the book.
 The short review in Nature states that the authors present a comprehensive scientific overview of the Sun, shedding light on various solar phenomena.
 They describe the book as "beautifully illustrated, history-rich, and up to date."
 A review in American Scientist describes the book as "intriguing, accessible, and technically detailed."

-In a detailed review in BBC Sky at Night magazine, Mark Townley notes that the book is distinguished by its use of simple language, making it easily readable for non-experts.
-He states that the authors convey complex concepts through relatable analogies from everyday science.
-The evolution of scientific understanding is presented through a historical account, departing from the mathematical equations often found in other books on the subject.
-The reviewer points out that the book could have been improved by providing a detailed description of safe observing techniques and that the authors overemphasize outdated and unsafe methods, such as using a smoked glass or a DVD.
-In summary, Townley concludes that the book is particularly suitable for beginners seeking a greater understanding of the Sun and its broader influences, and he recommends it to readers.
+In a review for BBC Sky at Night magazine, Mark Townley states that the book is written in a way which is suitable for readers without expert understanding of complex astronomical concepts.
+This is achieved by avoiding mathematical formulae and using everyday analogies and historical accounts.
+The reviewer points out that the book could have been improved by providing a detailed description of safe observing techniques and that the authors overemphasize outdated and unsafe methods, such as using smoked glass or a DVD.